 Phone

-Ron Abramson is a litigator with many years of experience in the software, telecommunications and internet industries.
-His practice focuses primarily on patent, copyright, trademark, and trade secret litigation and related strategic counseling, negotiations, and transactions.
+Ron Abramson is a litigator with a deep technical background and many years of experience in intellectual property and related strategic counseling, negotiations, and transactions.

 Practice Areas